North Korea detains U.S. tourist; three now in custody

 The North's KCNA news agency named him as Jeffrey Edward Fowle and said he entered the country on April 29.
 It gave no further details.

 U.S. media reported that Fowle is 56 years old and from Miamisburg, Ohio, and worked in the Moraine city street department.
-A neighbour speaking on WDTN television in Ohio said he is a father of three who was travelling alone on the trip.
+A neighbor speaking on WDTN television in Ohio said he is a father of three who was traveling alone on the trip.

 Calls to Fowle's family and his lawyer were not answered.